Skip to main content

 V. SPECIFIC POLICY PROVISIONS RELATED TO THE CONFLICT OF INTEREST CHART

-As explained in this Section, some conflict situations pose a conflict that can be resolved only by prohibiting the Leader from engaging in that particular activity or situation.
+As explained in this Section, some situations pose a conflict that can be resolved only by prohibiting the Leader from engaging in that particular activity or situation.

 For all situations in which the Leader has concerns about a potential conflict, the Leader is advised to consult with the EAC.
+(See also the corresponding section in the Conflict of Interest Chart.)

-A. CONFLICT SITUATIONS
+A. CONFLICT SITUATIONS - Statement of Policy Agreement

-There are certain conflict situations that warrant the same restrictions for all ASBMR Leaders.
-Most of these situations involve companies operating within the scope of ASBMR’s mission, (e.g., pharmaceutical, medical device, or other companies related to bone, mineral and musculoskeletal diagnostics and therapeutics) referred to here as Bone/Mineral/Musculoskeletal-Related Corporate Entities or just Corporate Entities.
+Many companies operate within the scope of ASBMR’s mission, (e.g., pharmaceutical, medical device, or other companies related to bone, mineral and musculoskeletal diagnostics and therapeutics) referred to here as Bone/Mineral/Musculoskeletal-Related Corporate Entities or just Corporate Entities.

+The rationale for allowing engagement of members with Corporate Entities is that the Society encourages its members to be involved in certain professional and scientific activities and relationships with Corporate Entities that have commercial interests within the scope of ASBMR’s mission.
 The Society believes that it serves the public interest and advances its nonprofit mission by allowing and encouraging the most qualified physicians and scientists to be available to provide non-commercial input, guidance, and support to such Corporate Entities.

 In short, the Society wants its members to be able to provide Corporate Entities with the most qualified expertise and guidance about bone-mineral related scientific issues, as that advances science and serves the public interest.